ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: [WavPack](http://www.wavpack.com/) lossless audio compressor

 Description: The Wavpack packets consist of a stripped header followed by the frame data.
 For multi-track (> 2 tracks) a frame consists of many packets.
-For hybrid files (lossy part + correction part), the correction part is stored in an additional block (level 1).
 For more details, check the [WavPack muxing description](wavpack.html).

+Codec BlockAdditions: For hybrid A_WAVPACK4 encodings (that include a lossy encoding with a supplemental correction to produce a lossless encoding), the correction part is stored in BlockAdditional.

 Initialization: none